cfjedimaster/raymondcamden2018/_posts/2015/10/15/2015-10-15-working-with-strongloop-part-three.md

 Not really rocket science, but I love how easy it is to do stuff like this.

 For the final bit of this post, how about blocking a particular method?
-You can hide a method following the guide here (<a href="https://docs.strongloop.com/display/public/LB/Authentication%2C+authorization%2C+and+permissions#Authentication,authorization,andpermissions-HidingmethodsandRESTendpoints">Hiding methods and REST endpoints</a>).
+You can hide a method following the guide here (<a href="https://docs.strongloop.com/display/public/LB/Authentication{% raw %}%2C+authorization%{% endraw %}2C+and+permissions#Authentication,authorization,andpermissions-HidingmethodsandRESTendpoints">Hiding methods and REST endpoints</a>).
 This is actually from the security section and that's something I want to cover later on, but if you just want to blanket hide/block something, you can do it like so:

 <pre><code class="language-javascript">Cat.disableRemoteMethod('findOne', true);</code></pre>